AugustodoBRT/Java-HowtoProgram/README.md

 # Java How to program

-# Exercícios do livro *Java: How to Program* - Deitel
+# Exercícios que eu fiz do livro *Java: How to Program* - Deitel

 ---